Rebecca Stott: Fiction

 Stott's second novel, The Coral Thief, set in 1815 post-Napoleonic France, is a thriller that explores religion, rationalism, and evolutionary theory while its hero, a medical student, becomes drawn into a daring jewel heist.
 It was serialised on Radio Four's Book at Bedtime in January 2010.
 Kate Williams in the Financial Times described it as "an intellectual thriller, a book of penetrating humanity and a vivid evocation of Paris in the wake of Bonaparte's defeat".

 Stott's third novel, Dark Earth, was published in the US and the UK in June 2022.
 It is set in the sixth century in the ruined Roman city of Londinium.
 When sisters, Isla and Blue, on the run from local warlords, seek refuge in the abandoned city and find there a community of women refugees, they have to fight for their survival when the warlords track them down.
-The Observer, called it: 'radically new and beautiful, a book that retells a period of our national past that straddles the line between history and myth.'
+The Observer called it: "radically new and beautiful, a book that retells a period of our national past that straddles the line between history and myth."

 Creative non-fiction

 Before 2003 Stott published academic books including books on Tennyson, Elizabeth Barrett Browning (with Simon Avery) and other aspects of Victorian culture.
 Since 2003 she has published books of creative non-fiction which explore the boundaries between literature, intellectual history and the history of science.
 Darwin and the Barnacle (Faber, 2003) tells the story of Darwin's obsession with breaking the riddle of a single aberrant barnacle species he had found in a conch shell on a beach in Southern Chile and which led him to complete an enormous work of barnacle taxonomy while his revolutionary work on natural selection lay locked away in a drawer.

 In 2012 she published a book about the history of evolution before Darwin.
-Darwin's Ghosts: In Search of the First Evolutionists was published in the UK by Bloomsbury Publishing and in the US by Spiegel and Grau in May 2012.
+Darwin's Ghosts: The Secret History of Evolution was published in the UK by Bloomsbury Publishing and in the US by Spiegel and Grau in May 2012.
+The book appeared on the New York Times 100 Notable Books of 2012.